atrocore/atrocore/docs/en/user-guide/views-and-panels-core.md

 ## Quick Create View

 The quick create view is shown in a pop-up window and uses the layout of the [quick detail view](#quick-detail-view-small-detail-view) page.
-It is usually applicable for creating records for the related entities or appears when the [quick create](./user-interface-core.md#quick-create) button is used on any TreoCore page:
+It is usually applicable for creating records for the related entities or appears when the [quick create](./user-interface-core.md#quick-create) button is used on any AtroCore page:

 ![Quick create view](../../_assets/views-and-panels/quick-create-view.jpg)